Markam County, also known as “Markham County“, is located in the easternmost of Chamdo City. It is at the intersection of Sichuan, Yunnan and Tibet.

 Geography and climate

 The main rivers in Markam County are Jinsha River, Lancang River and more than 70 tributaries of the two rivers.
-The total length of the Jinsha River and the Lancang River is 1,661 kilometers, with a drainage area of 250 square kilometers.
+The total length of Jinsha River and Lancang River is 1,661 kilometers, with a drainage area of 250 square kilometers.
 The main lake is Mangtso lake.

 Population and ethnicity

-As of the end of 2011, the total population of Markam County is 81,000, of which Tibetans accounted for 98% of the total population; the remaining ethnic groups include Han, Naxi, Bai, Tujia, Miao and other ethnic groups
+As of end of 2011, the total population of Markam County is 81,000, of which Tibetans accounted for 98% of total population; the remaining ethnic groups include Han, Naxi, Bai, Tujia, Miao and other ethnic groups

-According to the discovery of the Karuo site in Qamdo in 1977, it indicates that human activities along the Lancang River (within current Markam County) existed as early as the “Neolithic Age”.
+According to discovery of Karuo ruin in Chamdo in 1977, which indicates that human activities along Lancang River (within current Markam County) existed as early as Neolithic Age

-During the Sui Dynasty (AD 581-619), the territory of Markam belonged to the White Wolf country.
+During Sui Dynasty (AD 581-619), the territory of Markam belonged to “White Wolf country”